pchudzik/blog.pchudzik.com/content/post/2017/how-to-keep-dependencies-up-to-date.md

  - org.springframework:spring-core [3.2.4.RELEASE -> 4.3.7.RELEASE]
 {{</highlight>}}

-Output is a bit complex, but luckily there are also other formats (json and xml) which can be generated using ```-DoutputFormatter=json``` switch.
+The output is a bit complex, but luckily there are also other formats (JSON and XML) which can be generated using ```-DoutputFormatter=json``` switch.
 Output report will be generated in build/dependencyUpdates directory.
-Json support in bash doesn't exists, but you can use [jq](https://stedolan.github.io/jq/manual/) for working with json in bash (```sudo apt-get install jq```).
+Jason support in bash doesn't exists, but you can use [jq](https://stedolan.github.io/jq/manual/) for working with json in bash (```sudo apt-get install jq```).

 Or you can ask google for some advice on how to use sed and improvise: